The Evolution of the Finance function: From Gatekeepers to Enablers

 Modern finance automation tools can connect spend to business bank accounts, import, and categorise transactions automatically.
 Which means less time manually checking, cleaning up, and organising data.

 Similarly, with an expense management platform like Soldo, there’s no need for expense reports, manual reconciliations, or reimbursements.
-Every staff member has their own prepaid card and uploads receipts through a smartphone app.
+Every staff member has their own prepaid card for work expenses and uploads receipts through a smartphone app.
 Your team can access the data from a dashboard which also connects to your accounting program, so there’s no need to input data by hand.

 More delegation, more control

 Because it’s small or infrequent — software subscriptions, stationery, or laptops, for instance — it’s not practical for variable spending to go through procurement.
 But paying with corporate credit cards or letting employees pay out of pocket and reimbursing them makes staying in control harder.